 Washington is not a no-fault insurance state.
 When no-fault insurance was first implemented, several states thought it would streamline the process of dealing with automobile accidents.
 Today, only 12 of those states remain, with many considering going back to a tort system.

-Washington itself operates under a tort system for processing auto accident complaints.
+Washington operates under a tort system for processing auto accident complaints.
 That means when an accident occurs, fault is assigned to one or both drivers.
 Each driver is still required to carry insurance, but the at-fault driver’s insurance is the one who picks up all of (or most of) the tab.

 What does that mean?